zhanglab/psamm/docs/tutorial/import_export.rst

     (psamm-env) $ psamm-import-bigg iJO1366 --dest converted_json_model_bigg/

 .. note::
-    To use ``psamm-import-bigg`` you must have internet access so that the models can be downloaded from the online BiGG database.
+    To use ``psamm-import-bigg`` you must have internet access to download the models remotely.

 YAML Format and Model Organization
 __________________________________

+Now that we have imported the models into the YAML format we can take a look at what the different files are and what information they contain.
 The PSAMM YAML format stores individual models under a designated directory, in which there will be a number of files that stores the information of the model and specifies the simulation conditions.
 The entry point of the YAML